-The Board has reviewed the risk management framework during the financial year ended 30 June 2020.
-The Company monitors its exposure to all risks, including economic, environmental and social sustainability risks.
+The Board has reviewed the risk management framework during the financial year ended 30 June 2023.

+The Company monitors its exposure to all risks, including economic, environmental and social sustainability risks and believes that it does not have any material exposure to environmental or social risks.
 Material business risks are described in the annual report, which also outlines the Company's activities, performance during the year, financial position and main business strategies.